NecroMonkey/vault/README.md

 **client_boundary_membership.sql** - SQL quesry that returns ConfigMgr ResourceID and associated BoundaryID into a custom table

 **configmgr_systems_pending_reboot.sql** -  SQL queries that return systems pending reboot and assocaited reason and a count of pending reboot systems by reason

+**ConfigMgr_content_source_breakdown.sql** -  SQL queries that return systems, their boundary info, and what content they have downloaded and from where

+**client_boundary_membership_update.sql** -  SQL quesry that returns ConfigMgr system and associated Boundary and Boundary Groups